-Grant-Based/Grant-Based OJT Community Service
+Grant-Based/Wage-Based

 There were a number of alternatives that were considered in designing the Community Service program.
-One of the fundamental decisions was whether to make it grant-based or Grant-Based OJT.
+One of the fundamental decisions was whether to make Community Service a grant-based or wage-based program.

-Briefly, the grant-based approach can be broadly defined as an unpaid activity in which individuals are allowed to work for the CalWORKs grant they receive.
-In the Grant-Based OJT approach, the individual would receive his/her benefits in the form of a paycheck.
+Briefly, grant-based can be broadly defined as an unpaid activity in which individuals are allow to work for the CalWORKs grant they receive.
+In wage-based the individual would receive his/her benefits in the form of a paycheck.